EliTejeda/EliTejeda/README.md

 ## 🚀 About

 - 👋 Hi, I’m @EliTejeda a Front-End Developer from México,
+- 🌱 Currently I'm passionate for learning JS and Developer tech tools
+- 💛 I am currently learning a lot at the Laboratoria bootcamp, it is a wonderful experience that allowed me to reinforce my soft and technical skills
 - 💻 I'm a Graphic Designer and also I have a Master's Degree in Digital Marketing.
 - 👀 I’m interested in all kinds of skills of Design and Build.
-- 🌱 Currently I'm passionate for learning JS and Developer tech tools
-- 💛 That its why I'm in Laboratoria Bootcamp
 - 💞️ I’m looking to collaborate with teams and projects that involve creativity apply to UX and UI.
 - 🎸 Hobbies: Illustration, paint and make small models, acustic guitar, I love music and watch movies or series...